Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Related work

 \myparagraph{Novel view synthesis from a single image} In early works, Debevec \etal \cite{debevec1996modeling} recover 3D scene models and Horry \etal~\cite{horry1997tour} fit a regular mesh to generate novel views.
-Liebowitz \etal~\cite{liebowitz1999creating} and Criminsi \etal~\cite{criminisi2000single} generate meshes via projective geometry constraints.
-These methods came at the expense of manual editing until Hoiem \etal \cite{hoiem2005automatic} generate automatic 3D pop-up from 2D images based on vertical and ground planes.
-More recently in \cite{niklaus20193d,kopf2020one,shih20203d}, layered depth images are used for single image view synthesis based on a pretrained depth estimator.
-In \cite{tucker2020single}, online videos are used to train scale-invariant MPI representation for view synthesis.
+Liebowitz \etal~\cite{liebowitz1999creating} and Criminsi \etal~\cite{criminisi2000single} generate meshes via projective geometry constraints but these methods came at the expense of manual editing.
+Hoiem \etal \cite{hoiem2005automatic} generate automatic 3D pop-up by fitting vertical and ground planes onto the 2D image, unlike our mesh representation.
+More recently in \cite{niklaus20193d,kopf2020one,shih20203d}, layered depth images are used for single image view synthesis based on a pre-trained depth estimator.
+In \cite{tucker2020single}, online videos are used to train a scale-invariant MPI representation for view synthesis.
 SynSin~\cite{wiles2020synsin} synthesizes novel views from a single image with a feature point cloud.
-We follow the same experimental setup as SynSin but learns to construct scene meshes instead of point clouds as scene representations to generate novel views from large viewpoint changes.
+In contrast, we learn to construct scene meshes instead of point clouds and directly map image texture instead of feature vectors to generate novel views from large viewpoint changes.

-\myparagraph{Differentiable mesh rendering} Recent work on differentiable mesh renders \cite{kato2018neural,liu2019soft,ravi2020accelerating} allow learning 3D structures through synthesis.
-NMR \cite{kato2018neural} and SoftRas \cite{liu2019soft} reconstruct the 3D object shape as a mesh by rendering it, comparing it with the input image, and back-propagating losses to refine the mesh geometry.
-CMR \cite{kanazawa2018learning}, CSM \cite{kulkarni2019canonical} and U-CMR \cite{goel2020shape} build category-specific object meshes from images by deforming from a mean or template category shape through silhouette (and keypoints in \cite{kanazawa2018learning}) supervision.